Call and Book Your Hotel Now!

 This city is now Spain’s second-largest industrial centre after Barcelona and continues to be the centre of the national government, finance and insurance.
 Apart from the capital of the industrial sector, Madrid city is also one of the most important centres for the publishing of Spanish language materials.

 Despite suffering the loss in economic momentum in Madrid city, which came into existence due to the recession that started in late 2008, the employment in the Madrid’s Autonomous sector has grown by 0.8% in YoY (year-on-year) basis in the second quarter of 2008.
 The second quarter of 2008 in the city has also seen an increment of 19.3% for credit to the private sector.

 The national capital city of Madrid has a current booming economy as the city mainly concentrates on activities directly connected with power (central and regional government, headquarters of Spanish companies, regional HQ of multinationals, financial institutions) and with knowledge and technological innovation (research centres and universities).

-Currently, the city is one of Europe's largest financial centres and also the largest in Spain.
-The city also holds the position of being the second highest industrial centre after Barcelona, that specialises on high-technology production.
-With all the recent developments, Madrid city is slowly capturing the interests of foreign investments in Spain in recent years.
+Currently, the city is one of Europe’s largest financial centres and also the largest in Spain.
+The city also holds the position of being the second-highest industrial centre after Barcelona, that specialises on high-technology production.
+With all the recent developments, Madrid city is slowly capturing the interests of foreign investments in Spain in past years.